Double Screens, Double Trouble: The Hidden Health Risks of Second-Screening

 Additionally, the constant stimulation from multiple screens can overload our cognitive resources, making it harder to concentrate on a single task.

-This can lead to decreased productivity and performance.
+This can lead to decreased and performance.

 It’s important to be mindful of the negative effects of second-screening on our brain function and take steps to limit our exposure for optimal cognitive functioning.